 Membership of the Burgundian Consort is by audition, and is based almost entirely on sight-singing, experience and vocal quality.
 Singers in the Burgundian Consort tend to be experienced choristers with high-level music literacy.

-The Burgundian Consort is preparing a program for its annual evening recital on Wednesday September 20, called Musica Dei Donum, including works by Gabrieli, Rutter, Stanford, and the winning work of the inaugural Willgoss Choral Composition Prize by Matthew Orlovich, Sonnet, to the Comet of 1825.
+The Burgundian Consort is preparing a program for a free lunchtime concert on Thursday May 10 in the Tyree Room of the Scientia Building, and its annual evening recital on Wednesday September 19, called The Spheres.
+It will include works by Byrd, Elgar, Purcell, Gjeilo, Tormis and Arensky, and the winning work of the 2018 Willgoss Choral Composition Prize by Owen Elsley, the stars.